Tunneling through an Eternal Traversable Wormhole: Holographic Picture

 We then consider the bulk calculation in the black hole phase.
 Geometrically, the left and the right system is decoupled and each side of the MQ model can be replaced by a massive Dirac fermion in the Rindler spacetime.
 The bulk action then reads

 with $ds^2=-dt_R^2/\zeta^2(r)+\zeta^2(r)dr^2$ and $m(r)$ being

-Here boundary $\RN{1}: r=2$ is the location of the horizon, and the Rindler spacetime is connected to the flat spacetime at boundary $\RN{2}: r=1/\tilde{\epsilon}$, where $r$ is not essentially the same as $1/\epsilon$.
+Here boundary $\RN{1}: r=2$ is the location of the horizon, and the Rindler spacetime is connected to the flat spacetime at boundary $\RN{2}: r=1/\tilde{\epsilon}$, where $\tilde{\epsilon}$ is not necessarily the same as $\epsilon$.
 The boundary time $t$ is related to $t_R$ as $t=\beta t_R/2\pi$.
+Furthermore, to distinguish the left ($L$) and right ($R$) system, we introduce additional labels $\alpha=L/R$ on spinor fields and constants.
+Eq.~\eqref{eq:S_DiracBH_solution_req2} and eq.~\eqref{rinfBH} now read that

 Up to now, the left and right copy are still decoupled.
 To have a non-vanishing contribution, we further need to add the coupling between the boundary $\RN{2}$ in different copies

-Here $\Psi^B_{\alpha}$ is the corresponding boundary operator and $\gamma$ is the reduced metric on the boundary.
+Here $\Psi^B_{\alpha}$ is the corresponding boundary operator at side $\alpha$ and $\gamma$ is the reduced metric on the boundary.
 Coupling constant $\nu$ should be proportional to $\mu$.
+This geometry is illustrated in Fig.~\ref{fig:holographic}(b).